 3A balanced diet

-All food and drink scraps, including chilli, garlic, citrus, grains, dairy and tiny amounts of meat.
-Food scraps are wet and high in nitrogen encouraging compost to break down.
+All food and drink scraps including chilli, garlic, citrus, grains, dairy and tiny amounts of meat.
+Food scraps are wet and high in nitrogen which helps compost break down.
 Substitutes include: manure, fresh grass clippings and seaweed.

-All grass and plant clippings, leaves, mulch and woodchips.
-Garden scraps are dry and high in carbon so they’ll stop your compost smelling.
-Substitutes include: shredded paper and cardboard, coffee husks and grain husks.
+All grass and plant clippings, leaves, mulch and wood chips.
+Garden scraps are dry and high in carbon so they’ll stop your compost from smelling.
+Substitutes include: shredded paper, cardboard, coffee husks and grain husks.